eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.hierarchy.inlinetable.md

 ---
-title: Hierarchy Inline Table
+title: Inline Table
 group: Hierarchy
 kind: TUTORIAL
 number: 2.16.1
 ---
-# Daanse Tutorial - Hierarchy Inline Table
+# Daanse Tutorial - Inline Table

 Cube with hierarchy which use inner table.
 This example shows combine phisical table as fact and Inline table for hierarchy Inline table represents a table with data embedded directly in the schema